HannaBerggren/Love-Barista/README.md

 ## UX Design:

 ### User Stories
-After the first planning phase user stories were implemented one by one.
-The wireframes created became the base for the User stories.
+After the first planning phase the User Stories were implemented one by one.
+The wireframes created became the base for the User Stories.

-The user stories that where created can be found [here](https://github.com/users/HannaBerggren/projects/6/views/1)
+The User Stories that where created can be found [here](https://github.com/users/HannaBerggren/projects/6/views/1)

 ### Wireframes
 Wireframes was created in [Balsamiq](https://balsamiq.com/) for this project and are displayed below.
 The wireframes were  created in the planning phase of the project.
 Please note that changes have been made during the course of the work.